cjtinant/FFA_regional-skew/notes/script-notes_and_developer-log.md

 ------------------------------------------------------------------------

 ### 01n_download_ned.R

+**2025-10-07** Fixed issue with mismatched tile grids (different resolutions/origins) that caused an issue with mosiacing.

+*docs/README version*

+Source: Elevation fetched via elevatr at zoom 10 (Web-Mercator).

+Nominal resolution (z=10) at macrozone latitudes (~35–50°N): ~100–120
+m/px.

+Warped tile resolution (EPSG:4326) chosen automatically during per-tile
+reprojection: ~60–72 m/px (Y) with varying grid origins (see data/meta/2025-10-07_ned_tiles_resolution_z10.csv).

+Analysis grid: Reprojected to EPSG:5070 and resampled to a fixed 90 m cell size prior to mosaicking and summaries.

+*Short Version* The underlying cause of the issue was each of the 36 tiles came back at the same zoom (z = 10) but were each reprojected & clipped independently.
+During the per-tile warp from the service’s native grid to EPSG:4326, GDAL/terra auto-chooses a target cellsize and grid origin from each tile’s extent.
+Because each tile sits at a different latitude and has a slightly different bbox, the result is tiles with discrete degree-resolutions and origins: the range of the resulting degree-resolutions was between \[0.000536, 0.000648\] degrees (see results at data/meta/2025-10-07_ned_tiles_resolution_z10.csv).

+*Long Version* The reason for the issue is the source elevation tiles are served on a Web-Mercator tile pyramid at a fixed zoom z (used z = 10).
+The tiles were downloaded using EPSG:4326 with clip=“locations”.
+Each tile is warped separately to lon/lat and then trimmed to your polygon.
+In that warp, the target resolution (in degrees) is computed automatically to roughly preserve input pixel density.
+Because meters/px in Web-Mercator varies with latitude, the degrees/px picked for each tile ends up slightly different.

+Each tile also gets its own grid origin, so even tiles with the same res_x/res_y won’t line up unless you snap them.
+Results explained:

+- `res_y` values were ~0.000536–0.000648 deg, which is translate to ~60–72 m north–south per pixel (1-deg lat ≈ 111,132 m).

+- `res_x` values also vary by cos(latitude).
+At 40 deg N a 0.000613 deg
+  longitude pixel is ≈ 0.000613 × 111,320 × cos(40 deg) ≈ 52 m.

+For *Web-Mercator* ground resolution at Great Plains latitudes (~35–50 deg N), z = 10 is ~100–120 m/px (not 60–72 m per-tile warp for EPSG:4326).
+GDAL/terra auto-picks a denser degree grid for each tile (oversampling), so the derived meters/px look finer than the z = 10 nominal.

+\*Nominal (Web-Mercator) resolution at z=10:

+$$
+r(z, \phi)=156543.0339 \cdot \cos (\phi) / 2^z \mathrm{~m} / \mathrm{px}
+$$

+Examples: 40 deg N is ~116.7 m; 45 deg N is ~108.1 m; 49 deg N is ~100.3
+m.

+Tiles were fetched at z = 10, then reprojected & clipped to lon/lat
+independently.
+In that warp, each tile got its own degree cellsize and origin to “preserve detail,” often oversampling to ~60–72 m north–south.

+**Cellsize decision for macrozones**

+For macrozones: I used a z = 10 request and a 90 m cell size, because the 60–70 m in EPSG:4326 is oversampled, which looks sharper but adds no new information (false precision from per-tile oversampling).
+Note, for finer scale (~60–70 m) output, use a z = 11 request, which will result in heavier (greater) download density (time) and a greater number of timeouts.

 Slope was calculated using (Fleming & Hoffer / Ritter algorithms), which use only the four cardinal directions (rook’s case) to produces